Mac-FF/opencv-examples/README.rst

 -----

 * This module detect blurry images
-* Can help to find blurry and out off focus images
+* Finds blurry and out off focus images
 * Some blurry images can be sharpened by special filter but it needs to implementation and adjust the band pass filter between threshold A > pass > B
 * Files: blur_detecion.py
 * Dirs: sample